AFineZulu/AFineZulu/README.md

 - 👋 Hi, I’m @AFineZulu
 - 👀 I’m interested in penetration testing, security and software engineering
 - 🌱 I’m currently learning software engineering and programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on various projects
 - 📫 How to reach me ... @thatduh3 on twitter

 <!---